ZeroIntensity/hoist/docs/servers/operations.md

 ## Whitelisting and Blacklisting

 Hoist comes with some operations out of the box.
 By default, all of these are enabled.
+These operations include:

+-   `get`
+-   `read`
+-   `print`

 To blacklist one, pass its name to the `unsupported_operations` keyword argument: